Maximiliano Urruti: Houston Dynamo

 On 18 January 2021 Urruti was traded to the Houston Dynamo along with a 2021 international roster slot in exchange for Aljaž Struna and Montreal's 2nd round pick in the 2022 MLS SuperDraft.
 He made his Dynamo debut on 16 April, scoring once to give Houston a 2–1 win over the San Jose Earthquakes in the opening match of the season.
 Urruti started the season in good form, scoring 6 goals in the first 11 games.
 He then only scored once over his final 19 appearances.
 His final goal of the season, coming on October 16 in a 2–1 win over the Seattle Sounders, was his first goal in over 3 months.
 Urruti ended the season with 7 goals and 4 assists in 30 appearances as the Dynamo finished bottom of the Western Conference, failing to qualify for the playoffs.
 His contract option was declined following the season.

 Austin FC

 On 28 December 2021 Urruti signed with Austin FC on a two-year contract with an additional one-year option.
+On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Urruti.

+New England Revolution

+On 16 January 2025 Urruti signed with the Revolution as free agent to a one-year contract through the 2025 Major League Soccer season, with a one-year club option for 2026.
+He made his Revolution debut in the 2025 season home-opener on March 1, 2025; coming on as an 82nd minute substitute for Jackson Yueill in a 1-0 loss to the Columbus Crew.
+Urruti was waived by New England on 14 August 2025.